 The Bengals selected Pollack in the first round (17th overall) of the 2005 NFL Draft and he played in 14 games his rookie season before suffering the aforementioned injury in 2006.

-But the former Georgia linebacker should forever be remembered for his bone-crushing play as one of the greatest Georgia football players of all time.
+No matter what, the former Georgia linebacker should forever be remembered for his bone-crushing play as one of the greatest Georgia football players of all time.

 This article was originally published July 1, 2019.
 It was updated after the CFB Hall of Fame Class of 2020 was announced and again to reflect Pollack’s timeless play.